lbilli/rib/README.md

 ```

 ### Usage
-The user interacts mainly with two classes, implemented here as
+The user interacts mainly with two classes, implemented as
 [`R6`](https://CRAN.R-project.org/package=R6) objects:
 - `IBClient`: responsible to establish the connection and send requests to the server.
 - `IBWrap`: base class holding the callbacks that are executed when the